markwilkening21/markwilkening21.github.io/index.md

 This week I will move on to Chapters 5 (Group Management) and 6 (File Permissions) in LFS207, and I'll start reading Chapter 3 in the Unix/Linux Book.

 I'm not blocked, and I'm getting into a routine of knocking out a little at a time in 30-60 minutes increments.
+TEST TEST

 ## Week 3 Update - January 27 - February 2, 2025